 By Haley Strand

 For as long as I can remember I have been riding the rapids with Holiday River Expeditions.
 My family always looked forward to the trips we got to go on.
 Whitewater rafting has been a part of my family since the day I was born.
-Having my mom in the industry for over 23 years has given us countless opportunities to get out in the fresh air and experience what these rivers have to offer.
+Having my mom in the industry for over 30 years has given my brother and I countless opportunities to get out in the fresh air and experience what these rivers have to offer.
 I was only five years old when I went on my first trip.
 Though I don’t remember everything about that adventure, I always get to hear great stories about it.
 Without a doubt, I know it laid the foundation for many outdoor adventures to come.
-All of those summers going on river trips have taught me a lot of lessons.
-These lessons I might have learned elsewhere, but the river was a much more exhilarating and exciting classroom.
+All those summers going on river trips have taught me a lot of lessons.
+I might have learned these lessons elsewhere, but the River was a much more exhilarating classroom.

-Respect Nature: Holiday River Expeditions is big on sharing interpretation and teaching about preservation.
-Protecting the land, the wildlife and leaving things as you found them is a fundamental element on all trips.
+Holiday River Expeditions is big on sharing interpretation and teaching about preservation.
+Protecting the land and the wildlife and leaving things as you found them is fundamental on all trips.
 I gained such a large amount of respect for nature at a young age.
-Littering, stepping on plants, leaving food droppings and disturbing wildlife are just a few things I was taught not to do.
+Littering, stepping on plants, leaving food droppings, and disturbing wildlife are just a few things I was taught not to do.

-Get up, get out and take advantage of the rivers flowing through our canyons.
-Lessons will be learned and you will see things that can’t be seen anywhere else.
-Among all of the many things the rivers have taught me, the most important lesson I’ve learned is to simply go with the flow.
+Get up, get out, and take advantage of the rivers flowing through our canyons.
+Lessons will be learned, and you will see things that can’t be seen anywhere else.
+Among all the many things the rivers have taught me, the most important lesson I’ve learned is to simply go with the flow.

-At just under 5 years old, Haley took her first river trip with Holiday River Expeditions and has been rafting with them ever since.
-Haley is now 23 years old with a bachelors degree in Communications from the University of Utah.
-A newcomer in the marketing industry with a bright future ahead.
-When she isn’t working, she is working out or playing with her pups Stella and Stuey.
-She loves playing in the beautiful mountains and rivers of Utah but her other love is mother ocean, from Baja California to St. Croix, Maine and the Carolinas.
+At just under 5 years old, Haley took her first river trip with Holiday River Expeditions and has been rafting with them ever since, 21 trips and counting.
+Now 31 years old, working for The Maven Clinic in the Marketing Division, living in sunny Solana Beach, CA. When she isn’t working, she’s enjoying the outdoors with her dog Birdie.
+She loves playing in the beautiful mountains and rivers of Utah, but her other love is the mother ocean, from Solana Beach to Baja California to St. Croix, Maine, and the Carolinas.
 Haley is a true water baby at heart.